flectra-hq/flectra/doc/webservices/iap.rst

 In-App Purchase
 ===============

-In-App Purchase (IAP) allows providers of ongoing services through Odoo apps to be compensated for ongoing service use rather than — and possibly instead of — a sole initial purchase.
+In-App Purchase (IAP) allows providers of ongoing services through Flectra apps to be compensated for ongoing service use rather than — and possibly instead of — a sole initial purchase.

-In that context, Odoo acts mostly as a *broker* between a client and an Odoo App Developer:
+In that context, Flectra acts mostly as a *broker* between a client and an Flectra App Developer:

-* Users purchase service tokens from Odoo.
+* Users purchase service tokens from Flectra.
-* Service providers draw tokens from the user's Odoo account when service is requested.
+* Service providers draw tokens from the user's Flectra account when service is requested.

 .. attention::

-    This document is intended for *service providers* and presents the latter, which can be done either via direct JSON-RPC2_ or if you are using Odoo using the convenience helpers it provides.
+    This document is intended for *service providers* and presents the latter, which can be done either via direct JSON-RPC2_ or if you are using Flectra using the convenience helpers it provides.

 Overview